Oct 10, 2020

 In the past, mental health has been deeply misunderstood.
 But perceptions are changing. high profile campaigns such as the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex’s Heads Together initiative are showing that anyone – however privileged or whatever their background – can be affected by mental health issues.

 The more we talk about mental health, the easier it is to shake off the stigma and start to get help.
 And that’s why events like World Mental Health Day are so important.
 This global day of awareness, organised by the World Health Organization, takes place on the 10th of October every year.
-This year its focus is suicide prevention.
-Global suicide rates are shockingly high: one person commits suicide every 40 seconds.
+This year its focus is to raise awareness and increase investment.

 Hearing health and mental health